Aliases for NR1D1 Gene

 This gene encodes a transcription factor that is a member of the nuclear receptor subfamily 1.
 The encoded protein is a ligand-sensitive transcription factor that negatively regulates the expression of core clock proteins.
 In particular this protein represses the circadian clock transcription factor aryl hydrocarbon receptor nuclear translocator-like protein 1 (ARNTL).
 This protein may also be involved in regulating genes that function in metabolic, inflammatory and cardiovascular processes. [provided by RefSeq, Jan 2013]

 GeneCards Summary for NR1D1 Gene

-NR1D1 (Nuclear Receptor Subfamily 1, Group D, Member 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include sequence-specific DNA binding and transcription regulatory region DNA binding.
-An important paralog of this gene is NR1I2.
+NR1D1 (Nuclear Receptor Subfamily 1 Group D Member 1) is a Protein Coding gene.
+Diseases associated with NR1D1 include major depressive disorder and accelerated response to antidepressant drug treatment.
+Among its related pathways are Gene Expression and Metabolism.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+An important paralog of this gene is NR1D2.

 UniProtKB/Swiss-Prot for NR1D1 Gene